austin-rt/weather-app-case-study/README.md

   solved by leveraging React's suspense component, but I didn't have time to rewrite the API call to use SWR.
 The most likely solution would be convert to Nextjs and take advantage of the built in data fetching.
+- Mobile optimization is not perfect on all devices.
+I ran out of time to thoroughly adjust for each device but didn't want to alter the code after the deadline.

 ## Technologies Used